spike-develops/spike-develops.github.io/_drafts/2023-4-3-Spelunking-For-Camera-Systems.md

 Since Cinemachine's workflow involves a single real camera/brain being aimed and positioned by various virtual cameras, to get a proper dissolve effect isn't as simple as adding another vCam and calling it a day.
 While the dissolve is happening, we'll need to render both places at once until the transition is complete.

 There are a few ways to go about this, but I opted to use some of the techniques described in [this thread,](https://forum.unity.com/threads/is-it-possible-for-a-blend-to-interpolate-between-images-instead-of-position.541865/#post-3573211) since it'll help down the line we we start adding the Spelunky Flair.
-The gist is that we'll create a second camera/brain combo that is only used during the transition, and exclusively renders to a render texture that we create.
+The gist is that we'll create a second real camera that is only used during the transition, and exclusively renders to a render texture that we create.

+TODO add some info about the render texture in a screenshot of it?

 Then, we create a new virtualCamera and add a "storyboard" extension to it.
 Storyboards overlay a texture on top of whatever the vCam is rendering, and are great for quick and dirty fades to color, but they really start shining when used in tandem with Render Textures.